OISF/suricata/doc/userguide/devguide/codebase/contributing/github-pr-workflow.rst

 When someone gets assigned a PR, the PR should get a review status within 2 weeks: either changes requested, approved, or assigned to someone else if more expertise is needed.

-GitHub filter for changes-requested PRs is ``is:pr is:open draft:false sort:updated-asc review:changes-requested``
+GitHub filter for changes-requested PRs is ``is:pr is:open draft:false sort: updated-asc review:changes-requested``

 Such a PR may be closed if it has not been updated in two months.
 It is expected that the author creates a new PR with a new version of the patch